diegocaboj/MAD_2024_DiegoCabo_LuciaZayas_Flutter/README.md

 HOW TO USE
 1. Login
 You have to introduce your email and your password.
-If you don't have account you can use the account with the email x@hotmail.com and the password 123456.
+If you don't have account you can use the account with the email diego@hotmail.com and the password: MAD123.

 2. Navigation
 The collection screen displays a list of available parking spots.